 What is a Level 1 DOT inspection?

-There are six different inspection levels.
+There are eight different inspection levels according to the CVSA.
 A level 1 inspection, or the North American Standard Inspection, is the most thorough DOT inspection.
 It’s a detailed inspection of both the truck and the truck driver.
 The inspector will examine your seat belt, tail lamps, steering wheel, exhaust system, and everything required for driving safely.
-He or she will also look at documents like your driver’s license, medical certificate, waiver, and hours-of-service documentation.
+They will also look at documents like your driver’s license, medical certificate, waiver, and hours-of-service documentation.

 - Medical examiner’s certificate